intersystems-community/irisdemo-demo-htap/Kubernetes/README.md

 kubectl port-forward svc/htapirisdb 52773:52773
 ```

+The you should be able to open the management portal at the URL http://localhost:52773/csp/sys/UtilHome.csp.

-Once you're done, run **./unprovision** to remove everything from Kubernetes.
+Once you're done, run **./unprovision.sh** to remove everything from your local Kubernetes.

 ## 2.2 Running the Test on EKS